I have lost count of nights with a blinking cursor and a blank page. I want a strong article, but ambition without a first move is a trap.

 Although Swartzwelder is talking about scriptwriting, a lot of the same rules apply.

-Focus on getting your ideas down without worrying too much about perfection.
-It’s called a first draft for a reason—make the most of it!
+Whether you write manually or use AI to get started, the same principle applies: focus on getting your ideas down without worrying too much about perfection.
+It's called a first draft for a reason—make the most of it!

 There is no one perfect writing language or tone.
 Your choice of language and tone of your article depends on your audience.